LiLittleCat/ChatGPT/README.md

     public static void main(String[] args) {
        ChatGPT chatGPT = new ChatGPT("sessionToken");
        String hello = chatGPT.ask("hello");
-       System.out.println(hello); // will be ""Hello!
+       System.out.println(hello); // will be "Hello!
 I'm Assistant, a large language model trained by OpenAI.
 I'm here to help answer any questions you might have.
-What can I help you with today?""
+What can I help you with today?"
     }
 }
 ```